Scope of a Consumer Pact Test

 - Choosing to hit mock HTTP servers or mocks for external services

-Generally speaking, we test the entire service and mock out external services such as downstream APIs (which would need their own set of Pact tests) and databases.
+Generally speaking, it's easiest to test the entire service and mock out external services such as downstream APIs (which would need their own set of Pact tests).
 This gives you some of the benefits of an integration test without the high costs of maintenance.

 This is how you might visualise the coverage of a provider Pact test: